 WCHCC has received two (2) separate subpoena duces tecum from the Office of the Inspector General of the United States Department of Health and Human Services, the first in 2007 and the second in 2008.
 The 2007 subpoena requests the production of financial documents, documents relating to contracts between WCHCC and its affiliated physicians, and other categories of requests.
 Documents have been produced and WCHCC will continue to produce responsive documents in a "rolling production".
 WCHCC is fully cooperating with the Department of Health and Human Services.
 WCHCC is unaware of any violations of statutes or regulations and it is premature to speculate as to whether it has any financial exposure.
 The 2008 subpoena relates to inpatient outlier payments.
 The subpoena covers the time period of January 1, 1997 through December 31, 2003.
-Documents have been produced and WCHCC will continue to produce responsive documents in a "rolling production."
-WCHCC is unaware of any violations of statutes or regulations and it is premature to speculate as to whether or not it has any financial exposure.
+Documents have been produced and WCHCC is unaware of any violations of statutes or regulations of statutes or regulations and it is premature to speculate as to whether it have been produced and WCHCC will continue to produce responsive documents in a "rolling production."
+WCHCC is unaware of any violations of statutes or regulations of statutes or regulations and it is premature to produce to produce and WCHCC will continue to produce responsive documents in a "rolling production."
+WCHCC is unaware of any violations of statutes or regulations of statutes or regulations and it is premature to speculate as to whether or not it has any financial exposure.